US confirms first case of Wuhan virus on American soil

 READ: China confirms human-to-human transmission of Wuhan virus as WHO announces emergency meet

-That conclusion is shared by the CDC, which said "person-to-person spread is occurring, although it's unclear how easily the virus spreads between people," even as the World Health Organisation (WHO) adopted a more cautious approach, saying it is still investigating.
+That conclusion is shared by the CDC, which said "person-to-person spread is occurring, although it's unclear how easily the virus spreads between people."

 HOLIDAY RUSH